Annual Manufacturers’ Summit

 The Annual Manufacturers’ Summit provides relevant information for area manufacturers, highlights the successes of business in the Inland Empire and promotes manufacturing jobs.
 Summit attendees are given the opportunity to discuss solutions to the most pressing issues facing the manufacturing community, including regulations, workforce development, resource efficiency, exporting, marketing and more.Each year since the inaugural Summit in 2012, our reach and audience has grown with the 2015 event being the largest to date with nearly 600 ticket holders.

 E=mc² Innovation Awards

-Become a Made in the I.E. Exhibitor
+Made in the I.E. Exhibits

 Sponsorship opportunities are available for entities that recognize the importance of providing support for the local manufacturing industry.
 Our annual sponsors receive the benefit of ongoing publicity throughout the year.
 Sponsorship levels include Platinum, Gold, Silver and Bronze.